MaTriXy/neuron/README.md

     .ready(new NeuronFuture<Terminal>() {
         @Override
         public void on(Terminal result, Exception e) {

-        }
+            // Server is initialized and ready to accept clients }
     })
     .axon(new NeuronFuture<Axon>() {
         @Override
         public void on(Axon result, Exception e) {
+            // New client (axon)
         }
     });
 ```